Possession of Marijuana

 First-degree misdemeanors must be reported on most Florida job applications.
 For a felony conviction, you may also have to register with and be photographed and fingerprinted by the sheriff of Hernando County, Citrus County, Sumter County, or the county you reside in.
 Additionally, you could also face the inability to pursue certain educational and professional opportunities, restrictions on government aid, and restrictions on civil rights like the right to run for office or own a gun.
 An experienced Brooksville marijuana lawyer can fight to protect your future from such sanctions throughout Hernando County and the surrounding areas.

 If you have been charged with possession of Marijuana in Spring Hill, Brooksville, North Weeki Wachee, Homosassa Springs, Floral City, Wildwood, Lake Panasoffkee, or the surrounding areas in Hernando, Citrus, or Sumter County, contact experienced marijuana defense attorney Ashley Aulls to begin your defense immediately.
-At Ashley M. Aulls, P.A., the client is just as important as the case.
-To schedule your consultation with Ashley M. Aulls, P.A., call (352) 593-4115 today.
+At The Law Office of Ashley Aulls, P.A., the client is just as important as the case.
+To schedule your consultation with The Law Office of Ashley Aulls, P.A., call (352) 593-4115 today.